life-itself/tao/plans/README.md

 ### Long-Term

-Within our lifetime and six generations hence, we will develop a federation of resilient, flourishing communities based on a shared culture (views, practices and ideals).
-These communities will engage with broader society and ally with like-minded groups commited to transforming society and to practical action, including large scale political efforts to address collective challenges.
+Within our lifetime and six generations hence, we will develop a federation of resilient, flourishing communities based on a shared culture (views, values and practices including the possibility of transformation, the primacy of (inter)being and getting stuff done).
+These communities will engage with broader society and ally with like-minded groups to foster a culture of wisdom and awakening [^1] that can transform society and will be committed to practical action, including large scale political efforts to address collective challenges.

 See the full [SCQH](/scqh/) for context.

+[^1]: Shorthand for "waking up, growing up, cleaning up and showing up".

 ## 2020 Plan